 Use local variables whenever possible within subroutines for modularization purposes.
 However, frequently used subroutines within one program call can use global variables to eliminate creation time of those local variables.

-It is recommended to pass data to and from subroutines using the ‘USING’ statement in the PERFORM statement.
+It is recommended to pass data to subroutines using the ‘USING’ statement in the PERFORM statement.
+‘CHANGING’ clause can be used when passed variable to PERFORM statement needs modification.

 Subroutines that are to be called by multiple programs should be created as a function module.
 External subroutines should also be implemented as Function Modules.